-Representing Motorcyclists Involved in Single-Bike Collisions Throughout Phoenix and Across Arizona, Including the Areas of Kingman, Bullhead City, and Mohave County
+Helping Victims Involved in Phoenix Motorcycle Accidents and Throughout Arizona, Including the Areas of Kingman, Bullhead City, and Mohave County

 In 2015, 4,693 people died in motorcycle accidents.
 Many of the bikers who survive sustain severe injuries that require extensive medical treatment and may result in a lifetime disability.
-If you or someone you love was hurt in a single-bike accident, our experienced team of Phoenix motorcycle crash attorneys can help you obtain compensation for your injuries.
+If you or someone you love was hurt in a single-bike accident, our experienced team of Phoenix motorcycle accident attorney can help you obtain compensation for your injuries.

 Causes of Single-Motorcycle Crashes